7 Types of Goals: The Ultimate Guide to Goal Categories

-Lifetime goals are the goals that will take anywhere from 10 years to your lifetime to achieve.
+Lifetime goals are the goals that will take anywhere from a year to entire lifetime to achieve.

 When you think about a future version of yourself in this light, you are checking out your goals.
 These are the goals that are central to being you.
 Then make goals that will help you transform into that person.